|

 This answer is correct.

-The hamstrings are most strongly affected by the S1 spinal segments. ( See References)
+The ilipsoas muscle is most strongly innervated by the L1 and L2 spinal segments. ( See References)

 |